 • Your boss or client asks you how real sales you have generated – not how many leads?

-• The number of leads you get doesn’t match with what Google AdWords or Analytics says?
+• The number of leads you get doesn’t match with what Google Ads or Analytics says?

 • Your leads are high value and expensive to get, but you don’t know which campaigns or keywords are driving them?